mdebarros/kafkapoc-results/20180713/README.md

 # 20180713

+Mojaloop Golden Path Transfer-prepare:
+- JMeter used to emulate DFSP with different load scenarios (described by each use-case)
+- Transfer Prepare Request sent to ML-API-Adapter
+- Notification Received by ML-API-Adapter with Callback to a Mockserver (emulating DFSP)

 ## Use Case 1 - Singleton Producer Fix + Auto-commit enabled + 100 Consecutive messages

 ### Testing Parameters: